mandarup/mandarup.github.io/projects/programming-a-self-driving-car.md

 #### Credits

-This project developed as part of Self Driving Engineer curriculum on Udacity, and was made succussful by a team effort from following members:
+This project developed as part of Self Driving Engineer curriculum on Udacity, and was made successful by a team effort from following members (an international collaboration):
-- Abdi Ibrahim
+- Abdi Ibrahim  (Canada)
-- Alberto Escarlate
+- Alberto Escarlate (US)
-- Anton Bossenbroek
+- Anton Bossenbroek (EU)
-- Mandar Upadhye
+- Mandar Upadhye (US)
-- Martin Lippl
+- Martin Lippl (Germany)